emulsify-ds/emulsify-ui-kit/README.md

 A complete component meets the following criteria:

-1. Design tokens are defined as their own set in Figma, in the Figma Tokens plugin, and they use references to values defined in `global` as much as possible.
+1. Design tokens are defined as their own set in Figma, in the Token Studio plugin, and they use references to values defined in `global` as much as possible.
 2. The component has an independent frame in Figma.
 3. The component's CSS file uses the generated design tokens as much as possible.
 See button example above.
 4. A component's story connects to the corresponding Figma frame, defined in `.storybook/configma.json`.